 Learn something new every day More Info... by email

 All varieties of grape leaves are edible, from vines that bear table grapes to those that bear wine grapes.
 The most important consideration is whether the vines have been treated with chemical pesticides.
-Grape leaves may be picked fresh and boiled or pickled for immediate use or preserved with home canning.
-Grape leaves are also available in commercially-packaged jars or cans.
+The leaves may be picked fresh and boiled or pickled for immediate use or preserved with home canning.
+They are also available in commercially-packaged jars or cans.
 Pickled grape leaves are usually rolled and packed in brine that contains preservatives such as salt, citric acid, sodium benzoate and sodium bisulfate.

 Dolmas may be braised, boiled or steamed on the stovetop, or baked in the oven.
 They may be served warm or cold, though when stuffed with meat, they are usually served hot and often include a yogurt-based sauce.
 In Greece, dolmas are served with a savory tomato sauce or with a lemony, egg-thickened chicken soup called avgolemono.
 As a cold appetizer, they are often marinated in olive oil and vinegar.

 Grape leaves are also used in Vietnamese cuisine, although they are not indigenous to Southeast Asia.
 The presence of grape vines in Vietnam is due to French Colonial influence.
-The most common use of grape leaves in Vietnamese cuisine is in a dish called thit bo cuon la luop, which is grape leaves rolled with a mixture of ground beef, cilantro, and scallions and seasoned with various spices and fish sauce.
+The most common use of them in Vietnamese cuisine is in a dish called thit bo cuon la luop, which is grape leaves rolled with a mixture of ground beef, cilantro, and scallions and seasoned with various spices and fish sauce.